New Jersey Employment Attorneys

-If you are dealing with a conflict at your place of work it is important to speak with an expeirenced employment lawyer in New Jersey as soon as possible in order to protect your rights.
+If you are dealing with a conflict at your place of work it is important to speak with an experienced employment lawyer in New Jersey as soon as possible in order to protect your rights.

-Federal, state and local laws provide protections against discrimination, hostile work environments, unequal pay, and many other types of harm.
+Federal, state, and local laws provide protections against discrimination, hostile work environments, unequal pay, and many other types of harm.

-Employment Law Attorneys at Console Mattiacci Law, LLC
+New Jersey Employment Law Attorneys at Console Mattiacci Law, LLC

-The lawyers of Console Mattiacci Law, LLC have been recognized for their dedication to helping New Jersey clients receive compensation for wrongfully denied back and future pay, mental anguish, liquidated damages, punitive damages and attorneys’ fees and costs for nearly three decades.
+The lawyers of Console Mattiacci Law, LLC have been recognized for their dedication to helping New Jersey clients receive compensation for wrongfully denied back and future pay, mental anguish, liquidated damages, punitive damages, and attorneys’ fees and costs for nearly three decades.

 Our lawyers are dedicated to protecting the rights of those who have been victims of an employer or coworker’s illegal practices, including discrimination, and retaliation.

 For your convenience, we have an office in Moorestown, New Jersey.
 Contact the employment lawyers of Console Mattiacci Law, LLC.
 Call 856-854-4000 today for a no-obligation consultation.

 We Can Help – Results may vary depending on your particular facts and legal circumstances.